DOE exec cites projection for lower fuel prices in Q1 2026

-MANILA – Fuel prices are expected to decline in the coming weeks due to expected oversupply amidst geopolitical risks, an official of the Department of Energy (DOE) said Tuesday.
+FUEL prices are expected to decline in the coming weeks due to expected oversupply amidst geopolitical risks, an official of the Department of Energy (DOE) said Tuesday, Dec.
+9, 2025.

 Citing reports of the International Energy Agency (IEA) on its 2026 outlook released last November and the US Energy Information Administration, DOE Oil Industry Management Bureau Director Rino Abad, in a Bagong Pilipinas Ngayon interview, said the two agencies forecast an oversupply of oil by next year.